Athlete's Foot (cont.)

 What else causes foot rashes?

-Your physician can perform a simple test called a KOH, or potassium hydroxide for microscopic fungal examination, in the office or laboratory to confirm the presence of a fungal infection.
-This test is performed using small flakes of skin that are examined under the microscope.
+Your physician can perform a simple test called a potassium hydroxide (KOH) preparation for microscopic fungal examination in the office or laboratory.
+This test can be used to confirm the presence of a fungal infection.
+This test is performed by using a microscope to examine small flakes of skin from the rash.
 Many dermatologists perform this test in their office with results available within minutes.
 Rarely, a small piece of skin may be removed and sent for biopsy to help confirm the diagnosis.